 All donations are tax deductible.
 Thank you for your support!

-You may donate by sending a check to:
+You can donate by sending a check to:

 Falmouth Land Trust